Priyanshu501/Assignments/README.md

 # Data Science: Practice Repository

-Wlecome to the repository for my Data Science Assignments!
+Welcome to the repository for my Data Science Assignments!
 This repository contains all the assignments I have completed as part of my data science coursework.
 Each assignment is organized into its own folder, containing the relevant files, code, and documentation.

 ### Repository Structure